 We very much hope that in the spirit of our Club all participating members will try, just as they do now, to arrange to play tournament rounds at mutually agreeable times.
 Consideration of other members’ circumstances and availability is a basic tenet of any members club.
 However, our Full members pay through their significantly higher subscription for unrestricted court eligibility and your Managing Committee believes it to be fair that a Full member can ultimately ask for a tie to be played outside OPM hours if that is unavoidable.
 For this reason, it will be a condition of entry for OPMs wishing to play in any in-Club tournament to accept that they may on occasion be required to pay a Supplementary Subscription in order to play a particular tie.
 If they do not do so they will as a consequence be required to concede the tie.

 OPMs benefit from a substantial discount of approximately 35% in their membership fees and in return accept that their court usage is restricted to times at which the Club is generally less busy.
-Full members currently pay £295 annually, and OPMs only £190.
+For tennis, Full members currently pay £295 annually, and OPMs only £190.
 Your Managing Committee believes that charging a modest additional subscription of £5 for each in-Club tournament or inter-club team match which an OPM chooses to play outside those hours is fair on balance to all our members, both Full and OPM.

 No. Guest Fees apply only where a non-member enjoys a game at our Club, or perhaps where a single-sport member wishes to play the very occasional game of either squash or tennis as the case may be in their non-membership category.
 Guest play in either sport is strictly limited under Club Rules to only three occasions maximum per playing year to protect the interests of our membership overall.
 This restriction on non-member play does of course help encourage those who decide that they enjoy our wonderful environment at SLTSC to join the Club!
 In contrast, OPMs may play any number of times within tournaments or if selected for match teams provided they pay the Supplementary Subscription for each individual occasion that they play a particular game outside OPM-eligible hours.
 This is certainly not limited to only three occasions.

 Prior to any play taking place the member must record the players, time, and date of the fixture in the register.
-Fees must be deposited in the envelopes provided for the purpose, and must show both the name of the members contesting the match and the Guest as appropriate.
+Fees must be deposited in the envelopes provided for the purpose, and must show both the team fixture or name of the members and of the Guest as appropriate.
 After you have completed the details and placed the Fee in the envelope please seal it and post it through the Club Office letterbox.